 Toshiko Takaezu is one of the most accomplished artists to work with clay in the twentieth and twenty-first centuries, acclaimed for her vessels that she treated like canvases for expressive abstraction.
-Born in Hawai’i to Japanese immigrant parents, Takaezu came to study and eventually teach in the summer program at Cranbrook Academy of Art between 1951-1956.
+Born in Hawai‘i to Okinawan immigrant parents, Takaezu came to study and eventually teach in the summer program at Cranbrook Academy of Art between 1951-1956.
 This major exhibition centered on her life and work is the first nationally touring retrospective of Takaezu’s work in twenty years.

 Worlds Within is a chronological retrospective that charts the development of Takaezu’s hybrid practice over seven decades, documenting her early student work in Hawai‘i and at Cranbrook through her years teaching at the Cleveland Institute of Art and later at Princeton University.
 To represent this evolution, the show will present a series of installations loosely inspired by ones that Takaezu created in her own lifetime: from a set table of functional wares from the early 1950s to an immersive constellation of monumental ceramic forms from the late 1990s to early 2000s.
 The exhibition will include a vast collection of ceramic sculptures including her signature “closed forms,” Moons, Garden Seats, Trees, and select monumental works from her late masterpiece, the Star Series.
 It will also feature a broad selection of her vibrant and gestural acrylic paintings and weavings, many of which have rarely been seen.
 Sound will also play an important role in this exhibition as many of Takaezu’s closed ceramic forms contain unseen “rattles”.